AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/advertising/pinterest-ads.md

 ### New account {#new-account}

 If you are creating a new account, select **[!UICONTROL New account]**, and then provide a name, an optional description, and your credentials.
-Refer to the [prerequisites](#prerequisites) section for the values needed.
 When finished, select **[!UICONTROL Connect to source]** and then allow some time for the new connection to establish.

 ![Platform UI screenshot for Connect Pinterest Ads account with a new account](../../../../images/tutorials/create/advertising/pinterest-ads/new.png?lang=en)